 Now called The Plant, this 93,500 sq. ft. facility is a collaborative community of small food businesses, all focused on growing, producing, and/or sourcing a variety of food products.
 The Plant currently houses over a dozen small businesses, including indoor and outdoor farms, kombucha and beer breweries, a bakery, a cheese distributor, a coffee roaster, and other emerging food producers and distributors.

-As of early 2017, there are approximately 80 full-time employee equivalent positions based at the facility.
+As of early 2017, there were approximately 80 full-time employee equivalent positions based at the facility.
 The Plant is still under construction and is approximately 60% leased up; we anticipate reaching full build-out in 2019.

 “The Plant” is the simply the name of the building, not the name of an organization.